What makes the difference between a premium designer and a beginner?

 A logo is the product of your work, but its presentation is the packaging.
 Who if not designers should pay attention to packaging and presentation?
 After all, it’s why people hire us.

 The client hasn’t seen any of your logos yet.
 It’s time to introduce them to your creative vision.
 Keep in mind that clients have huge expectations getting into this.

 When I work with beginner designers, they choose a simple strategy.
 They attach jpg files with different logo versions to an email.
 Usually, the files are accompanied only by a short explanation.
 Clients get a pack of visual information with no context and explanation.

 The traditional approach is deeply flawed

-When you send your logos via an email, you treat your client as a team member, and not as the end audience.
+When you send your logos via email, you treat your client as a team member, and not as the end audience.
 It’s almost as if you expect the client to choose among 5-10 variations and give you some artistic direction.

 You should be responsible for the creative vision – and don’t expect the client to outline the direction.

 Clients are not designers

 Sending an email with 10 attachments might be okay if you are working with fellow designers or art-directors.
 Clients, on the other hand, might not have the skills that are needed for choosing among logo variations.